bfeitknecht/vault/sem3/DMath/UE/bf/md/DMath-bf-u01.md

 $S\def n\text{ is the largest natural number}$
 $S \implies T$

 The mistake in this proof is that $S$ is a false statement, there exists no largest number $n\in \N$.
+Thus,

 # 1.5
 ![[DMath-e-u01.pdf#page=2&rect=78,346,417,452|DMath-e-u01, p.2]]